This article explains how to file your completed sole trader Self Assessment tax return directly to HMRC from within FreeAgent.

-You can file your return up to a maximum of 9 times and all amended returns must be filed within 12 months of the original due date.
+Please note that you can file your return up to a maximum of nine times and all amended returns must be filed within 12 months of the original due date.

 Locking of data once your return is filed

-As a sole trader, once you have filed your Self Assessment tax return with HMRC through FreeAgent, your business accounting records will automatically be locked up to the end of the basis period covered by your tax return.
-The reason FreeAgent locks your accounts is because your accounts should now be finalised and any changes would affect your tax return.
+As a sole trader, once you have filed your Self Assessment tax return to HMRC through FreeAgent, your accounts should now be finalised and your business accounting records will automatically be locked to the end of the period covered by your tax return.

-That means you will see an error message if you try to create or amend any of these items which are dated before the end of the basis period:
+You will receive an error message if you try to create or amend any of the following items which are dated before the end of the basis period: